QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/ReadyForReview_Template.md

 /// Jr. should elaborate how the set is tested personally
 /// Consider [#playtest-requests on RAdiscord](https://discord.com/channels/310192285306454017/1169258130555797524)

+### 👉 Metadata & Hubs // TODO
+- Is everything correctly filled out on the **manage page** and **game page**? (publishers, genre, game screenshots, box art, release date...)
+- Any hubs to add?
+(Refer to [RAdocs - Hubs Guidelines](https://docs.retroachievements.org/guidelines/content/game-info-and-hub-guidelines.html) and [RAweb - All Hubs](https://retroachievements.org/hubs))
+- Any similar games to add?
+Think of games that may fit the same genre or games of the same series, perhaps.

 # ------Closing Notes------ // TODO

 Please do your best to address all of the 👉 feedback above.
 Once you've gone through everything and made the necessary changes, ping `code-reviewer` again, So we can re-evaluate and then officially add you to the review backlog.

 # %%%%%%%%%%%%% POST-READY FOR REVIEW %%%%%%%%%%%%% # // TODO, once added to the backlog

 # ⏳ Queued & Ready
 You've been added to the backlog, it will update shortly.
 Now please be patient until the CR-team gets through the list.
 You'll be our next Code Review in no time.